orta/pragmatic-testing/what_and_why.md

 ## Who is it for?

 Anyone interested in applying tests to iOS applications.
 Which hopefully should be a large amount of people.

+## Swift or Objective-C?

+It's easy to get caught up in what's new, but in reality there's a lot of existing Objective-C code-bases out there.
+The majority of this book focuses on Objective-C testing tools, with hat tips given to Swift frameworks.
+However at the time of writing this book CocoaPods support for Swift is mostly non-existent, and I have only a few months of experience writing tests for Swift code.

+It would be disingenious for me to offer pragmatic advice without a solid foundation of my own to build on.
+At least I can offer that you can see live test code within an [Artsy Swift app called Eidolon](https://github.com/artsy/eidolon).